DavidVapna/Django_Project/README.md

 # Django_Project
 This is a Django project created through the Django tutorial.

-To get the server started run in cmd: python manage.py runserver
+To get the server started run in cmd from django-project\mysite directory: python manage.py runserver

 To open the polls app go to the following url: